 The duties of the ASB Treasurer are as follows: has a working knowledge of the financial position of the Executive Board, Executive Cabinet, and both houses of Congress; he/she understands school and district policies regarding the use of school funds; he/she makes sure that all projects and activities are cost efficient.
 The ASB Treasurer advises on the availability of funds for activities.
 He/she will report the financial status of the ASB account at the beginning of each Senate and/or House meeting and will give a typed copy of the Treasurer's report to the ASB Secretary.
-The ASB Treasurer will work closely with the ASB Activities Coordinator and Activities Director.
-The ASB Treasurer, along with the Secretary and Activities Coordinator, is responsible for compiling and distributing written Class Reports, Activities Reports, and Treasurer's Reports at each House of Representatives.
 He/she also agrees to attend both Senate and House meetings.